The Christ Consciousness Lie

 The other concept is that Jesus was an ascended master.
 That he was sent to Earth to act as a guide, along with other ascended masters throughout time, including Buddha, Krishna, Mohammed, et al. These ascended masters came here for the purpose of teaching mere mortals how to transcend our humanity, break the mortal coil, and become like them through a process of ascension, which once again means that we must reach the pinnacle of Spirit.
 Both philosophies lead to the same end.

 Not every New Ager is required to believe or embrace Jesus… but for those who do, they will refer to the highest state of spiritual awareness as being “Christed.”
 They will have united with the source of Creation, thus making themselves god.
-According to the cheap generic viagra overnight delivery us:
+According to the can you buy xanax online no prescription:

 Christ consciousness is the state of awareness of our true nature, our higher self, and our birthright as children of God.
 Christ consciousness is our living expression as a child of Spirit as we unfold our own divine life plan onto the earth plane: bringing heaven to earth.
 Living in the reality of our “christed” self is actually being fully alive and invested in who we truly are.
 In our “christed” self we live as inspiration for others to seek this for themselves so we can collectively move our planet forward into the divine plan for planetary transformation and glorification.

-Popular website “Going Here” (the I AM stands for Integrated Ascended Master), which was founded by influential guru Dr. Joshua David Stone, says it must more plainly:
+Popular website “important site” (the I AM stands for Integrated Ascended Master), which was founded by influential guru Dr. Joshua David Stone, says it must more plainly:

 The Christ consciousness is not just for Christians.
 The Christ consciousness, the Buddha consciousness, the Krishna consciousness, God consciousness, and the consciousness of all religions are all the same thing.
 Many people have a lot of negative programming behind their religious upbringing.
 It is important here not to get caught up in the words, or semantics.
 It is also important to understand that whatever religion, or spiritual path you are on, I suggest you keep it.